 Area of Law: Personal Injury

-Slip and Fall: Who can you sue?Region: Ontario Answer Number: 478
+Slip, Trip and Fall: Who can you sue?Region: Ontario Answer # 478

 If you fall and injure yourself, you may be entitled to sue for compensation for your injuries under Ontario’s Occupier’s Liability Act.
-Generally, you can sue the owner of the property where you fell, such as a retail store, a school, a hospital, a city or municipality, or a neighbour.
+Generally, you can sue the owner of the property where you fell, such as a retail store, a school, a hospital, a municipality or city, or a neighbour.

-Common examples of slip and fall incidents include falling on walkways that have not been cleared of snow or ice, or that have not been repaired, falling on dirty or slippery floors, tripping on objects on the floor, or falling as a result of poor lighting.
+Common examples of slip-and-fall incidents include falling on walkways that have not been cleared of snow or ice, or that have not been repaired, falling on dirty or slippery floors, tripping on objects on the floor, or falling as a result of poor lighting.
 If you have suffered a slip-and-fall accident, you should contact a personal injury lawyer as soon as possible.

 Limitation periods for slip and fall lawsuits